Section

 What we tested

 HiJiffy: I tested this at our Cotswolds property first and it’s still the WhatsApp automation I’d start with.
 2,500+ hotels in 60+ countries, Hotel Sacher reporting 96% automation, Leonardo Hotels at 93% across 281,000 queries.
 A European company (Lisbon) with responsive support.
 But the longer I’ve used it, the more the cracks show.
 The AI gets simple questions wrong, the dashboard is ugly and illogical, and WhatsApp message formatting is more limited than you’d expect.
 It feels more like well-packaged automation than properly implemented AI.
 Still a solid European option, but not the clear leader I once thought.
-Pricing isn’t published; we’re paying around €149/month per property.
+They now publish their tiers, from €99/month (Basic) scaling with room count, plus setup fees, with only the Enterprise tier behind a call.
 7/10.

 Bookboost: Anna put it through her usual privacy examination and it passed again.
 EU-hosted in Sweden, transparent data processing, unified inbox that handles WhatsApp alongside email and webchat.
 They raised EUR 3.6M in a Series A in March 2025, which suggests the company will be around for a while.
 Now running across 4,000+ properties in 25+ countries, with a guest CDP tracking 300+ data fields per guest (Anna liked that bit).
 One customer reported a 55% increase in direct bookings.
 Still the strongest privacy story in the category.
 The interface still won’t win design awards.
 8/10.